Calculable/spaced-repetition-notes/Swift/SwiftData/Swift Data - einfügen, aktualisieren und löschen.textbundle/text.md

 context.delete(myTrip)
 ```

+> First, when you ask your model context to delete an object, it is only marked for deletion.
+The actual deletion won't take place until the next save is triggered; in the meantime the object will still be around, just stored in the deletedModelsArray of your context.
+Objects marked for deletion but not yet actually deleted will still appear in results from @Query.
+- Man kann es aber mit `model.isDeleted` rausfiltern

+> if any part of your app retains a copy of a deleted model, isDeleted will appear true at first, but it may then flip back to false – even though the object itself has been deleted.

+> Fourth, as a result of all these there's very little point trying to read the isDeleted in the disabled() SwiftUI view modifier – you might think it's helpful to disable a form if an object no longer exists, but in practice it's just a bit too quirky to rely upon.

 ### Alle Objekte
 Wenn man alle Objekte eines bestimmten Typs löschen möchte:

 ```swift
 try modelContext.delete(model: Trip.self)
 ```

+`deleteAllData()` funktioniert nicht!

 ### Mit Predicate